nixworks/public/news/2016/01/28/index.md

 ##### Territorial disputes in the South China Sea
 ### [The President of Taiwan Ma Ying-jeou visits Taiping Island, Taiwan's largest island in the South China Sea, despite the United States warning it could provoke diplomatic tensions with the People's Republic of China and other nations in the area. ](/news/2016/01/28/the-president-of-taiwan-ma-ying-jeou-visits-taiping-island-taiwan-s-largest-island-in-the-south-china-sea-despite-the-united-states-warnin.md)
-_Context: Taiping Island, South China Sea, Taiwan, China, United States, Territorial disputes in the South China Sea, Ma Ying-jeou, President of Taiwan_
+_Context: China, South China Sea, Territorial disputes in the South China Sea, United States, Ma Ying-jeou, Taiwan, Taiping Island, President of Taiwan_

 ##### European migrant crisis
 ### [Swedish Interior Minister Anders Ygeman tells financial newspaper "Dagens Industri" that Sweden is disallowing about 45 percent of asylum applications which means around 60,000-80,000 asylum-seekers could be deported in coming years. ](/news/2016/01/28/swedish-interior-minister-anders-ygeman-tells-financial-newspaper-dagens-industri-that-sweden-is-disallowing-about-45-percent-of-asylum-ap.md)
-_Context: European migrant crisis, asylum applications, Dagens Industri, Interior Minister, Sweden, refugees, Anders Ygeman_
+_Context: Anders Ygeman, Dagens Industri, refugees, asylum applications, Interior Minister, European migrant crisis, Sweden_

 ##### Russo-Georgian War
 ### [Georgia welcomes the ICC's investigation into alleged war crimes committed during the 2008 South Ossetia war, which will be the first inquiry by the ICC into possible abuses by Moscow and-or Georgia. ](/news/2016/01/28/georgia-welcomes-the-icc-s-investigation-into-alleged-war-crimes-committed-during-the-2008-south-ossetia-war-which-will-be-the-first-inquir.md)
-_Context: Russo-Georgian War, ICC, 2008 South Ossetia war,  Georgian_
+_Context:  Georgian, ICC, 2008 South Ossetia war, Russo-Georgian War_

 ##### President of the Ivory Coast
 ### [The trial of former President of the Ivory Coast Laurent Gbagbo for crimes against humanity begins at the International Criminal Court in The Hague. ](/news/2016/01/28/the-trial-of-former-president-of-the-ivory-coast-laurent-gbagbo-for-crimes-against-humanity-begins-at-the-international-criminal-court-in-th.md)